AhmedBibars/RLDB-MF-Vehicle-Localization-by-Visual-Scene-Matching/README.md

 The videos of the datasets are available at the following website of Queensland university of technology (QUT): https://wiki.qut.edu.au/display/cyphy/Datasets

 For Highway dataset:
-"Demo_CBD_RLDB_MMF.m": measures localization accuracy in case of using the Modified Markov Filter (MMF).
-"Demo_CBD_RLDB_MMF.m": measures localization accuracy in case of using the regular Markov Filter (MF).
+"Demo_CBD_RLDB_MMF.m": measures localization accuracy in case of using the Modified Markov Filter (MMF).\n "Demo_CBD_RLDB_MMF.m": measures localization accuracy in case of using the regular Markov Filter (MF).
 "Demo_CBD_RLDB_SingleImageMatching.m":measures localization accuracy using only image matching, without Markov filter.
 At the end of wach demo, a demo-video is generated using the function "GenerateResultVideo_Highway.m".
 Similar to the video in the following link: https://www.youtube.com/watch?v=r6ze6YNYIek&t=4s